What is the difference between Lightroom and Lightroom Classic?

 About the Author – Jan Erik Waider

-Discover the Complete Lightroom Shop Bundle with 8 professional preset packs for moody landscape, travel and aerial photography.
-Get a total of 362 Lightroom presets with a shop value of $288 for only $69!
+Discover the Master Collection by Northlandscapes with 8 professional preset packs for moody landscape, travel and aerial photography.
+Get a total of 362 Lightroom presets with a shop value of $258 for only $65!
 And the best part: All future product releases are also included!

 - Black & White Lightroom Presets $29